mattcaron/misc_notes/retrocomputing/mister_instructions.md

 1. Get the latest menu file from https://github.com/MiSTer-devel/Menu_MiSTer/tree/master/releases

-1. Make an appropriately named director.
+1. Make an appropriately named directory.

 1. `unrar x` the file into that directory.

 1. Make sure the SD card is unmounted so you can do low level stuff with it.